WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div style="clear: both; text-align: left;">
-  Once the install completed I saved my package and took it to my XenApp Test server and published the application and ran it.
+  Once the install completed I saved my package and took it to my & Test server and published the application and ran it.
 </div>

 <div style="clear: both; text-align: left;">